connor3090/email-application/README.md

-You can currently register an account and login to that account.
+You can currently register an account, login, compose and send emails, and reply to emails.
 Nothing is saved after quitting.
 Compile and run Driver.java to run the application.